andyg2/wordpress-export-to-grav-markdown/README.md

 Whether or not to save files and images into post folders.

-If `true`, the post slug is used for the folder name and the post's Markdown file is named `index.md`.
-Each post folder will have its own `/images` folder.
+If `true`, the post slug is used for the folder name and the post's Markdown file is named `default.md`.
+Each post folder will have its own same folder.

     /first-post
-        /images
         potato.png
-        index.md
+        default.md
     /second-post
-        /images
         carrot.jpg
         celery.jpg
-        index.md
+        default.md

 If `false`, the post slug is used to name the post's Markdown file.
-These files will be side-by-side and images will go into a shared `/images` folder.
+These files will be side-by-side and images will go into a shared folder.

-    /images
     carrot.jpg
     celery.jpg
     potato.png
     first-post.md
     second-post.md